Nada-Sydney-AU/Red--vs-Blue-Team/README.md

 #### Sensitive Data Exposure - Exposure of Sensitive Information to an Unauthorised Actor
 Tools | Processes | Achievements
 ------|-----------|-------------
-Open HTTP Port 80 | We access the insecure Apache HTTP website 192.168.1.105 | Navigating through the directories we find information relating to the company_secret_folder
+Open HTTP Port 80 | We access the insecure Apache HTTP website 192.168.1.105 | Navigating through the directories we find information relating to the company_folders/secret_folder

 ![MozillaFirefox](Red-vs-Blue/Images/MozillaFirefox.png)